AdobeDocs/commerce-merchant-services.en/help/payment-services/fraud-protection.md

 Currently, the following limitations apply to the integration between Signifyd and [!DNL Payment Services]:

-* The Signifyd/[!DNL Payment Services] integration supports only [credit card fields](../payment-services/payments-options.md#credit-card-fields) (not PayPal payment buttons or Apple Pay). [!DNL Payment Services] sends order data received via PayPal payment buttons and Apple Pay to Signifyd, but the integration only provides details for orders placed via credit card fields.
+* The Signifyd/[!DNL Payment Services] integration share credit card transaction data, enhancing the analysis of these orders.
+For other payment methods like PayPal and Apple Pay, [!DNL Payment Services] sends all other order data to Signifyd, as Signifyd can evaluate and decide on transactions made through any payment method, including PayPal and Apple Pay, ensuring comprehensive coverage.
-* Signifyd does not support orders placed in the Admin by a merchant for a shopper.
-* Signifyd does not support orders placed with [vaulted credit cards](../payment-services/vaulting.md).

 ## Onboarding